Carleton-Web-Dev-Club/club-site/docs/getting-started/developing.md

 Commands:
 ```
-start       Start the API server and a mongoDB instance using docker-compose
+start       Start the API server.
+You will need to start a mongodb instance
-dev         uses nodemon on top of start
+dev         uses nodemon and spins up the server and a mongodb server (using dockers)
+start:mongo  Starts a mongodb server using docker-compose

+install:docker Pulls the mongo image from docker hub using docker-compose

 lint        runs eslint